 - Submit your

-entry.zipfor scoring through the PhysioNet/CinC Challenge 2017 project.
+entry.zipfor scoring through the PhysioNet/CinC Challenge 2017 project (Update: submissions are now closed).
 The contents of

 entry.zipmust be laid out exactly as in the sample entry.
 Improperly-formatted entries will not be scored.

 Join our community Community Discussion Forum to get the latest challenge news, technical help, or if you would like to find partners to collaborate with.

 Rules and Deadlines

 Participants are asked to classify one lead ECG recordings as normal rhythm, AF, other rhythm or noisy recordings.

 Entrants may have an overall total of up to 15 submitted entries over both the unofficial and official phases of the competition (see Table 1).
 Each participant may receive scores for up to five entries submitted during the unofficial phase and ten entries at the end of the official phase.
 Unused entries may not be carried over to later phases.
 Entries that cannot be scored (because of missing components, improper formatting, or excessive run time) are not counted against the entry limits.

 All deadlines occur at noon GMT (UTC) on the dates mentioned below.
 If you do not know the difference between GMT and your local time, find out what it is before the deadline!